Leopold I, Holy Roman Emperor: Internal problems

-Success against the Turks and in Hungary
+Success against the Ottoman Turks and in Hungary

 The Battle of Vienna marked the historic end of the expansion of the Ottoman Empire into Europe.

 On 12 September 1683, the allied army fell upon the enemy, who was completely routed, and Vienna was saved.
 The Imperial forces, among whom Prince Eugene of Savoy was rapidly becoming prominent, followed up the victory with others, notably one near Mohács in 1687 and another at Zenta in 1697, and in January 1699, Sultan Mustafa II signed the Treaty of Karlowitz by which he ceded almost the whole of Hungary (including Serbs in Vojvodina) to the Habsburg monarchy.
 As the Habsburg forces retreated, they withdrew 37,000 Serb families under Patriarch Arsenije III Čarnojević of the Serbian Patriarchate of Peć.
-In 1690 and 1691 Emperor Leopold I had conceived through a number of edicts (Privileges) the autonomy of Serbs in his dominions, which would last and develop for more than two centuries until its abolition in 1912.
+In 1690 and 1691, Emperor Leopold I had conceived through a number of edicts (Privileges) the autonomy of Serbs in his dominions, which would last and develop for more than two centuries until its abolition in 1912.
 Before the conclusion of the war, however, Leopold had taken measures to strengthen his hold upon this country.
-In 1687, the Diet of Hungary in Pressburg (now Bratislava) changed the constitution; the right of the Habsburgs to succeed to the throne without election was admitted and the emperor's elder son Joseph I was crowned hereditary King of Hungary.
+In 1687, the Diet of Hungary in Pressburg (now Bratislava) changed the constitution; the right of the Habsburgs to succeed to the throne without election was admitted and the emperor's elder son Joseph I, Holy Roman Emperor was crowned hereditary King of Hungary.

 The Holy Roman Empire

 The Peace of Westphalia in 1648 had been a political defeat for the Habsburgs.
-It ended the idea that Europe was a single Roman Catholic empire; governed spiritually by the Pope and temporally by the Holy Roman Emperor.
-Moreover, the treaty was devoted to parceling out land and influence to the "winners", the anti-Habsburg alliance led by France and Sweden.
+It ended the idea that Europe was a single Roman Catholic empire, governed spiritually by the Pope and temporally by the Holy Roman Emperor.
+Moreover, the treaty was devoted to parcelling out land and influence to the "winners", the anti-Habsburg alliance led by France and Sweden.
 However, the Habsburgs did gain some benefits out of the Thirty Years' War; the Protestant aristocracy in Habsburg territories had been decimated, and the ties between Vienna and the Habsburg domains in Bohemia and elsewhere were greatly strengthened.
 These changes would allow Leopold to initiate necessary political and institutional reforms during his reign to develop somewhat of an absolutist state along French lines.
-The most important consequences of the war was in retrospect to weaken the Habsburgs as emperors but strengthen them in their own lands.
-Leopold was the first to realize this altered state of affairs and act in accordance with it.
+The most important consequences of the war were, in retrospect, to weaken the Habsburgs as emperors but strengthen them in their own lands.
+Leopold was the first to realise this altered state of affairs and act in accordance with it.

 Administrative reform

 The reign of Leopold saw some important changes made in the constitution of the Empire.
-In 1663 the Imperial Diet entered upon the last stage of its existence, and became a body permanently in session at Regensburg.
-This perpetual diet would become a vital tool for consolidation of Habsburg power under Leopold.
+In 1663, the Imperial Diet entered upon the last stage of its existence and became a body permanently in session at Regensburg.
+This perpetual diet would become a vital tool for the consolidation of Habsburg power under Leopold.